 Fig. 2 Curriculum learning target scaffold construction.
-We define a curriculum where the target dihydro-pyrazoloquinazoline scaffold is decomposed into sequential simpler substructures (highlighted) to guide the agent.
+We define a curriculum where the target dihydro-pyrazoloquinazoline with a phenyl substituent scaffold is decomposed into sequential simpler substructures (highlighted) to guide the agent.
 The score drops momentarily when a successive substructure objective is introduced as it is unlikely that currently sampled compounds will also possess the new substructure, by chance.
-By using curriculum learning, the agent is able to find the target scaffold within 1750 epochs while standard policy based RL is unsuccessful in the same number of epochs (see Supporting Information Fig. S1).
+By using curriculum learning, the agent is able to find the target scaffold within 1750 epochs while standard policy-based RL is unsuccessful in the same number of epochs (Supplementary Fig. 1).